What will I study?

 - Working with Value12.5 pts

 This subject explores how people come to value things as they do, critically engaging with a range of theoretical and ethnographic literature to ask how value may be created, enhanced and realised in different ways.
-Students will be introduced to ways that anthropologists analyse and interpret variation in economic behaviour and economic systems.
-The first part of the subject examines the assumptions about human behaviour that inform classical, political and moral approaches to economics, and asks where these different approaches locate the source of value.
-Ethnographic examples from systems of different complexity will be used to explore topics such as: division of labour; 'gift' and 'commodity' economies; formal and informal economies; consumption, identity and 'consumer society'; the meaning of 'money' and its effects.
-Students should become familiar not only with how local economies work, but also with implications of the emerging global economy and the ways it is transforming local and regional economic logics.
+Students will be introduced to ways that anthropologists analyse and interpret variation in economic engagement, examining the assumptions about human behaviour that inform classical, political and moral approaches to economics, and where these different approaches locate understandings of value.
+Ethnographic examples will be used to explore topics such as: division of labour; 'gift' and 'commodity' economies; diverse economies; consumption; debt; and the meaning of 'money' and its effects.
+Students should become familiar with some of the different ways and reasons people engage in economic behaviour as well as developing a critical approach to the study of capitalism and transnational economic connections.

 - Ethnic Nationalism and the Modern World12.5 pts